Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: A Case Study on Mamba Model for IDN Management

-Hierarchical application of \gls{GenAI} algorithms can optimize complex decision-making by structuring learning at multiple levels.
-For instance, \glspl{LLM} can interpret human intents, transformer-based predictors can validate network conditions, and decision transformers can execute intents.
-At the highest level, an \gls{LLM} extracts key metrics and constraints from operator objectives.
-These insights guide a mid-tier forecasting model that predicts network behavior using historical and real-time data.
-At the lowest level, control algorithms generate policies for intent execution.
-This layered hierarchical approach improves efficiency, reduces computational overhead, and enables adaptive, real-time decisions
+Hierarchical use of \gls{GenAI} algorithms can simplify complex decision-making by splitting learning across multiple layers.
+At the top layer, \glspl{LLM} interpret human intents and extract key metrics and constraints.
+These insights guide a mid-tier time-series predictor that analyzes historical and real-time data to validate network conditions.
+At the lowest layer, control algorithms translate validated intents into executable policies.
+This layered design improves efficiency, lowers computational overhead, and supports adaptive, real-time decision-making.